 Check the manual that came with your mitre saw as well as the blade that’s attached.
 Most mitre saws are designed to cut wood and other soft materials like particle board or plastic.
-Look out for “multi-material” blades and mitre saws that are designed to cut bricks and metal as well.
+Look out for “multi-material” blades and mitre saws that are designed for cutting metal and bricks as well.

 How can I guarantee accurate cuts?

-Mitre saws are designed to cut in straight lines, angles and bevels.
-There will be angles etched or printed onto the saw table, and an indicator or arrow that points to the precise angle you’re set to.
+Mitre saws are designed for accurate cutting in straight lines, angles and bevels.
+There will be cutting angles etched or printed onto the saw table, and an indicator or arrow that points to the precise angle you’re set to.
 Check and double check that the angle you want is dialled in, because as they say- measure twice, cut once.

 The best mitre saws come with laser or shadow guides that shows you exactly where the blade is going to touch the workpiece.
 Make use of these features because they’ll speed up your work once you’re comfortable with them.